 You may have perhaps owned one or two of these in your lifetime, or at least seen one!
 Also, you may have come across a version of this during your office theme parties or summer family reunions.
 Often referred to as Hawaiian shirt, this vibrant dress shirt features a collar and buttons, sometimes to the bottom of the shirt, sometimes just down to the chest.
 They typically don short sleeves and are cut from funky printed cloths.
 In the state, this comfortable clothing is also worn as informal business attire.

 Hawaii is, arguably, one of the best sources of delicious, succulent, and refreshing pineapples.
 It is also home to the “Pineapple Experience” that is Dole Plantation.
 It originally started as a tiny fruit stand in the 1950s and has grown to become a vast plantation that opened almost 4 decades later in 1989.
-If you’re looking for a fun experience, take a closer look at what this famous Hawaii attraction can offer: the Pineapple Express Train Tour, the Plantation Garden Tour, and of course, the Pineapple Garden Maze.
+If you’re looking for a fun and unique experience, take a closer look at what this famous Hawaii attraction can offer: the Pineapple Express Train Tour, the Plantation Garden Tour, and of course, the Pineapple Garden Maze.

 Waikiki: Oahu 120-Mile Full-Day Tour with Dole Plantation

 Hawaiians take their food seriously, be it the luxury Kona coffee that is grown on the archipelago - and which is among the most expensive coffees in the world - to the simple charms of tinned Spam…with a characteristic Hawaiian fusion twist.
 Hawaiians really love their Spam musubi.
 Here, it is enjoyed as comfort food - and in a big way!
 Some six million cans of the processed pork are consumed on the archipelago every single year - or five cans for every person.
 Other must-eat dishes in Hawaii include Kalua pig, a roasted pork dish, and poke, which consists of diced raw fish.